Substance abuse impact on youth and challenges During COVID-19

 Those without the financial means to sit at home and receive the essentials via delivery services or afford the inflated prices for groceries have to contend with oppression.
-When you ask does coronavirus cause death, it is more likely to happen to colored people than white folks as one side they have the pandemic and on the other, American police, the alpha predator.
+When you ask does coronavirus causes death, it is more likely to happen to colored people than white folks as one side they have the pandemic and on the other, American police, the alpha predator.

 Why Is Police Brutality Increasing?